Joako360/osm2city/doc/manual/installation.rst

 #.
 Download the packages either using Git_ or as a zip-package.
 #.
 Add the ``osm2city`` directory to your ``PYTHONPATH``.
 You can read more about this at https://docs.python.org/2/using/cmdline.html#envvar-PYTHONPATH.
 #.
-Create soft links between as described in the following subchapter.
+Create soft links between as described in the following sub-chapter.

 .. _Git: http://www.git-scm.com/